Skyliner-dev/Bookshelfs/README.md

     }
 }
 ```
-Dont forget to add this in android manifest xml file inside application tag android:name=".BookApplication"
+Dont forget to add this in android manifest xml file inside application tag `android:name=".BookApplication"`
 Container in our application as its name suggests acts as the container which gives the dependencies needed throughout the app, Here we initialise retrofit service and NetworkBookRepository (this is exactly what is passed into our viewModel)
-by this we are implementing ==dependency injection== (means instead of initialising directly into where its used we loosely couple it and pass as an parameter instead)
+by this we are implementing **dependency injection** (means instead of initialising directly into where its used we loosely couple it and pass as an parameter instead)

 [Screenshot](https://github.com/Skyliner-dev/Bookshelfs/blob/master/screenshot.png) of the app.